-Returns a fullword binary field giving the default value for runaway task time.
-This value is used for any task executing a transaction whose profile does not specify runaway task time (see the RUNAWAY option of the INQUIRE TRANSACTION command on page INQUIRE TRANSACTION options -RTIMEOUT).
+Returns a fullword binary field that shows the default value for runaway task time.
+This value is used for any task executing a transaction whose profile does not specify runaway task time (see the RUNAWAY option of the INQUIRE TRANSACTION command.